SZ-ZHANG/ECON900_ps1/README.md

 # ECON900_ps1
 Problem set 1 for Econ 900

 Three steps are needed for finishing this project.
 The first step is web scraping from www.boardgamegeek.com.
-Then I parsed data from the HTML page.
-The third step is the analysis of the data set.
+Then parsed data from the HTML page.
+The last step is the analysis of the data set.

 ## Files in the Repository